Oradea: Middle Ages

 The city flourished both economically and culturally during the 13th century as part of the Kingdom of Hungary.
-A lot of historical evidence from this time has been found in the Regestrum Varadinense, which is a record of legal proceedings between 1208 and 1235, from Oradea, containing 711 place names and 2,500 personal names.
+An abundance of historical evidence from this time has been found in the Regestrum Varadinense, a record of legal proceedings between 1208 and 1235, from Oradea, containing 711 place names and 2,500 personal names.

 The Citadel of Oradea, which was built during the Mongol invasion, was first mentioned in 1241.
 The fortress would be destroyed and rebuilt several times over the following centuries.
 The 14th and 15th centuries were the most prosperous periods in the city's history up to that point.
 Many monuments were erected, including statues of Saints Stephen, Emeric, and Ladislaus (before 1372) and the equestrian sculpture of St. King Ladislaus I (1390).
 The statue of St. Ladislaus was the first proto-Renaissance public square equestrian monument in Europe.
 Bishop Andreas Báthori (1329–1345) rebuilt the Cathedral in the Gothic style as well as the Hermes reliquary, now preserved at Győr, containing the skull of St. Ladislaus.

 The Tabula Varadiensis of the astronomer Georg von Peuerbach, which was published posthumously in 1464, marked the city's Observatory of Varadinum as the terrestrial point of reference and prime meridian.